rippedpiracy/docs/PC-Software/Games.md

 [**DS4Windows**](https://github.com/Ryochan7/DS4Windows) - Turns your Controller into one that all Programs can read, useful with Knockoffs or weird ones.

 [**ALVR**](https://github.com/alvr-org/alvr) - Stream VR games from your PC to your headset via Wi-Fi.
-Free and Open Source alternative to [Virtual Desktop](https://www.vrdesktop.net), works really well.
+Free and Open Source alternative to [Virtual Desktop](https://www.vrdesktop.net).
-*<small>A Guide for [wired](https://github.com/alvr-org/ALVR/wiki/Use-ALVR-through-a-USB-connection) connection.</small>*
+*<small>A Guide for [wired](https://github.com/alvr-org/ALVR/wiki/ALVR-wired-setup-(ALVR-over-USB)) connection.</small>*

-[**Playnite**](https://playnite.link) - A Video-Game library manager with the goal to provide a unified interface for all Games, including but not limited to: Steam, GOG, Origin, Battle.net and Uplay.
+[**Playnite**](https://playnite.link) - A Video-Game library manager with the goal to provide a unified interface for all Games, including but not limited to: Steam, GOG, Origin, Battle.net and Ubisoft.
 Also has Game emulation support.
 *<small>Make sure to check out the [Add-ons](https://playnite.link/addons.html).</small>*
 [**Lutris**](https://lutris.net/) - An easy to use game manager for Linux.

 [**CompactGUI**](https://github.com/ImminentFate/CompactGUI) | [**Compactor**](https://github.com/Freaky/Compactor) - Transparently compresses games, programs and other folders with virtually no performance loss.

 [**Achievement Watcher**](https://xan105.github.io/Achievement-Watcher/) [<small>[cs.rin.ru]</small>](https://cs.rin.ru/forum/viewtopic.php?t=95791
-) - Allows recording Game play time, tracking Game achievements (with notifications) even on Games that you don't own.
+) - Allows recording Game playtime, tracking Achievements (with notifications) even on Games that you don't own.

 ## Cracking Tools